HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/mark-1.md

 This section of documentation assumes the following:

-* That you have a Mycroft Mark 1 hardware **Device**
+* That you have a Chatterbox Mark 1 hardware **Device**
 * That you are comfortable connecting devices to WiFi networks
 * That you are comfortable issuing basic Linux commands

 ## Getting Started

-When you received your Mark 1, you would have received a [blue-colored Getting Started guide \(PDF, 290Kb\)](https://mycroft.ai/wp-content/uploads/2017/06/Mark_1_User_Guide.pdf).
+When you received your Mark 1, you would have received a [blue-colored Getting Started guide \(PDF, 290Kb\)](https://chatterbox.ai/wp-content/uploads/2017/06/Mark_1_User_Guide.pdf).

 Connect the Mark 1 power supply to a power outlet, and to the Mark 1 device. _NOTE: If you are in a country other than the USA, you will need a power adapter to convert from the US power supply the Mark 1 ships with.
 Alternatively, use a 12V, 1A power supply for your country's power outlets._

 The Mark 1 will boot up.
 It will then Speak:

 `"I need to be connected to the internet.
-Plug in a network cable, or connect to the SSID Mycroft with the password 12345678 and go to http://start.mycroft.ai"`
+Plug in a network cable, or connect to the SSID Chatterbox with the password 12345678 and go to http://start.chatterbox.ai"`

 ### Connect to the internet